redpwn/rctf/CONTRIBUTING.md

 ## Workflow

 Development primarily occurs with `yarn`.
-While there are docker containers available, these are meant for production environments.
+While there are docker containers available, these are meant for production environments. rCTF uses Yarn Berry and workspaces in a monorepo.

 You should first clone the repository and run: